USBGuard/usbguard/README.md

     $ make
     $ sudo make install

-If you want to compile the sources in a cloned repository, there's one additional step required:
+If you want to compile the sources in a cloned repository, there are additional step required:

     $ git submodule init
     $ git submodule update

 This will fetch the sources of [cppformat](https://github.com/cppformat/cppformat), [json](https://github.com/nlohmann/json/) and [spdlog](https://github.com/gabime/spdlog) which are used in this project too.

+And to generate the *configure* script, run:

+    $ ./autogen.sh

 If you want to modify the lexer and/or the parser, you'll have to generate new source files for them.
 To learn how to do that, read [src/Library/RuleParser/README.md](src/Library/RuleParser/README.md).